 Shannon Scrofano is a Los Angeles-based designer whose work includes interdisciplinary performance, public space, exhibition, curation and dialogue projects internationally and throughout the US.
 She collaborates with communities, organizations and other artists to explore location-based design process, practice and conditions.

-In addition, she is a member of the first arts and capacity-building working group of the Kettering Foundation, focused on improving democratic practices on a national scale and generating new research around the intersections of arts and civic work.
+Scrofano is a current recipient of a Mellon Creative Fellowship, and is a member of the first arts and capacity-building working group of the Kettering Foundation, focused on improving democratic practices on a national scale and generating new research around the intersections of arts and civic work.
 She has been a guest/visiting faculty at institutions including Brown University, Duke University, Northwestern, Georgetown, CalState, and at festivals and conferences including the Prague Quadrennial, the Portland Institute of Contemporary Art, and the University of Goldsmiths in London.
 She was recently named to Yerba Buena Center for the Arts’ 2016 YBCA100, an annual list of “the creative minds that are asking the questions and making the provocations that will shape the future of culture.”
 She teaches design at California Institute of the Arts (CalArts).